maucejo/slydekit/README.md

 <b><em>Simple yet powerful slides</em></b>
 </p>

-Slydekit is a Typst presentation template designed to make slide creation simple and flexible.
+Slydekit is a Typst presentation framework designed to make slide creation simple and flexible.
 Its theme system, inspired by Bookly, makes it straightforward to design and integrate new themes.

 Presentations are built directly from document headings, with five predefined themes included out of the box.
 Slydekit offers a lightweight but complete set of tools for incremental content reveals, slide navigation, styled boxes, and citation handling.
 The entire framework relies on Typst’s native state and query system, avoiding the need for an additional templating layer.